 |Examination||EXAM - 2 HOURS - CLOSED BOOK||70|

-The two components of assessment are designed to provide students with the opportunity to demonstrate through a combination of written and numerical exercises their achievement of the module’s learning objectives.
-In particular, their ability to:
+The assessment strategy is designed to provide students with the opportunity to demonstrate through a combination of written and numerical exercises their achievement of the module’s learning outcomes.

 Formative assessment and feedback

-- Informal advice and discussion during lectures, set activities, tutorials and weekly office hours; timely response to student emails and questions prior to submission of coursework and the exam (within a 3 working day window).
+- Informal advice and discussion during lectures, set activities, tutorials and weekly office hours; timely response to student emails and questions prior to submission of class test and the exam (within a 3 working day window).

 - Students will receive examination marks after marking and moderation